 Advantages of Deal ID

 Deal ID is designed to make it easier for buyers and sellers to find each other.
-It provides advertiser the unique opportunity to access private inventories and run creative campaigns.
+It provides advertisers the unique opportunity to access private inventories and run creative campaigns.
 And publishers have peace of mind knowing that their inventories are in good hands.

 Flexibility: Private dealing was limited in a way that publishers were unable to find the advertiser specifically interested in their inventory.
 Deal ID resolved this problem.
 Publisher can now find interested buyers by simply checking their deal identifiers.

 Control: Publishers use private deals to sell their premium inventory with greater control and precision.
-Deal ID helps provide that control by enabling publisher to specify the position of ad space and even the format of the ads as well.
+Deal ID helps provide that control by enabling the publisher to specify the position of ad space and even the format of the ads as well.

 Deal at Better Price: Publishers can invite various advertisers and use their Deal ID to identify their needs.
 This gives them a chance to land deals at better prices.
 On the other hand, advertisers get hold of premium inventories at an affordable price.